 - Significant enlargement of tonsils leads to problems with sleep disturbance and apnea and difficulty breathing or swallowing.

-What is STARION and how can it improve your healing time?
+What is Painless Tonsillectomy?
+What is STARION and how can it improve healing time?

 Dr. Sigari is proud to announce that he utilizes Starion’s cutting edge brand of surgical instruments, which provides superior value because they seal and divide without passing electrical energy through the body.
 This leads to increased accuracy and quicker healing in patients.

 Dr Sigari discovered the availability of the Starion Tissue Welding Technology in 2005 and has been using it with great success and benefit for his patients.
-The Stairon Tissue Welding device uses thermal energy to divide and seal the tissue allowing for very little damage to the surrounding tissues.
-And thus patients report less pain, earlier return to normal eating habits, and less chance of postoperative bleeding.
+The Starion Tissue Welding device uses thermal energy to divide and seal the tissue allowing for very little damage to the surrounding tissues.
+Patients report less pain, earlier return to normal eating habits, and less chance of postoperative bleeding.

 Hear one Dr Sigari’s Adult patient talk about his experience with the “Painless” Tonsillectomy procedure!